alejoeperez/streaming-finder/docs/mvp.md

 - The user can clearly see where the title is available
 - The user can navigate to a provider link

+## Data Strategy (Initial)
+For the MVP, data will be mocked or manually defined in the backend.
+External API integration will be added in later phases.

 ## Notes
 This MVP is intentionally small.
 The goal is to validate the core user value before adding more features or technical complexity.